lucav76/Fibry/README.md

 - It implements some simple mechanisms to help to process messages in **batches**
 - It implements a mechanism to **track progress** of long-running tasks, which can be extended to support the progress of messages processed by another server
 - It provides a way to create simple **Finite State Machines**, either with Actors or with Consumers (recommended)
-- It provides support for three types of **transactions**, from lightweight to full, rollbackable, transactions
+- It provides support for three types of **transactions**, from lightweight to full transactions, with roll-back

 Some numbers
 ===